 About:

 Atop a cushion of dark-green foliage, candytufts produce perennial blooms during summer.
-In shades of almost-white lavender, their delicate blossoms feature circles of petite, round petals that grow smaller as they approach the center of the bloom.
+In shades of almost-white lavender, their delicate blossoms feature circles of petite, round petals that grow smaller as they approach the bloom’s center.
 Popular cultivars to grow at home include Garden Candytuft (Iberis umbellata) and Snowflake Candytuft (Iberis sempervirens).

 Candytufts will spread naturally, creating a mat for perfectly natural suppression of weed growth throughout your garden.